NinjacksonXV/windows-dev-guide/Setting Up C++ Development on Windows for CS 151.md

 ## Setting up Compilation
-The steps found in this section can be found in its entirety [in the VSCode documentation](https://code.visualstudio.com/docs/cpp/config-mingw#_prerequisites).
+The steps found in this section can also be found [in the VSCode MSYS2 documentation](https://code.visualstudio.com/docs/cpp/config-mingw#_prerequisites).
 ___
 ### Setting up VSCode (pt.
 1)
 You probably already have VSCode installed.
 If not, [download and install it](https://code.visualstudio.com/download).